-State legislation passed in 2008 includes up to \$2 million annually for the study and promotion of expanded domestic or international scheduled commercial service or the study and promotion of intrastate scheduled commercial service.
+MoDOT is participating with the State Aviation Advisory Committee and commercial service airports in introducing legislation to expand the eligibility of state aviation trust funds for the study and promotion of air service.
 MoDOT is also conducting a study to review regulatory issues related to air service.
 The cities of Joplin and Springfield are constructing new terminal buildings to accommodate airline passengers.